Lirycs228/NightscoutPlugin/README.md

 ### TODO

 + Expose more Settings
-+ Take other Data from Nightscout into Account(Profiles, Food, Insulin, Predictions)
++ Take other Data from Nightscout into Account(Profiles, Predictions)
 + Add visual Alerts (Red font, flashing)
-+ Add hour indicators on graph